Christina Silcox, PhD, and Diana Zuckerman, PhD, Cancer Prevention and Treatment Fund

 Because it was initially not known how accurate 3D mammograms would be, most research compared 2D mammograms to a combination of 3D mammograms and 2D mammograms.
 That was the information that Hologic, the company that developed the first 3D mammography machines, needed to provide to the FDA when they applied for FDA approval.
 The studies were funded by Hologic and evaluated the mammograms from their machines.
 We do not know if the results would be similar to other companies’ mammography machines.

-The results of the studies showed that the combination of 3D and 2D was more accurate than 2D digital or film mammograms, although the difference in accuracy was tiny for each patient.6,7,8,9,10,11 In addition, women who undergo screening with 3D+2D mammography are less likely to be called back for more testing due to a suspicious finding that turns out not to be cancer.
+The results of the studies showed that the combination of 3D and 2D was slightly more accurate than 2D digital or film mammograms, although the difference in accuracy was tiny for each patient.6,7,8,9,10,11 In addition, women who undergo screening with 3D+2D mammography are less likely to be called back for more testing due to a suspicious finding that turns out not to be cancer.
 This means fewer false alarms caused by inaccurate findings.7,8,12 But, using two tests is not practical and can be harmful because it exposes women to more radiation.
 The important question is: Do the 3D tests hold up on their own?

-Even though the differences are small, 3D tests seem to have a small advantage over 2D tests because they are slightly better at finding dangerous cancers, reducing the number of repeat tests, and reducing the amount of time a woman has to wait to find out.
+The researchers, many of whom had financial relationships with Hologic, concluded that 3D tests seem to have a small advantage over 2D tests because they are slightly better at finding dangerous cancers, reducing the number of repeat tests, and reducing the amount of time a woman has to wait to find out.

 While the benefits of 3D mammograms appear to be tiny for an individual woman, the benefits of the 3D test could add up for a large population of women.
 For example, a study examining over 44,000 screening tests, including over 28,000 3D mammograms, over 5 years found that 3D screening detected significantly smaller invasive breast cancers (about 1.5 cm (about ½ inch) vs. 2.3 cm (about 1 inch).
 And, the cancers that were detected by 3D tests were less likely to have spread to the lymph nodes (about 15% vs. 31%).
 Finding a cancer that is smaller and hasn’t spread to the lymph nodes means that a woman would require less aggressive treatment of her cancer, such as less radical surgery and fewer chances of needing chemotherapy.